Unfortunately, we are unable to play the video at this time.

 Error Code: UNKNOWN

-“It's a very impressive facility and the track layout is fun, so it's a great place," says Williams driver Felipe Massa.
+“It's a very impressive facility and the track layout is fun, so it's a great place," says F1 veteran Felipe Massa.
 "With Ferrari World just around the corner, the race has a strong Ferrari flavour."

 Away from Yas Island, Abu Dhabi has lots to offer.
 It’s the largest and wealthiest of the seven United Arab Emirates, with a crude oil supply that isn’t expected to run out until the 22nd century.
 Unlike some of its neighbours in the Gulf, Abu Dhabi has retained its local traditions and charms, making it an enjoyable and interesting stop-off.